 Nearly all of the residential units have been sold.
-The sale of the commercial complex, comprising mainly shops of about 19,000 square metres (205,000 square feet), is continuing but latest progress has been slow due to the downturn in the local retail market.
+The progress on the sale of the commercial complex, comprising mainly shops of about 19,000 square metres (205,000 square feet), has been relatively slow.
 Certain parts of the commercial complex have been leased out for rental income.

-The superstructure works of the remaining two office towers and the four-storey commercial podium were completed in December 2021 and the related Completion Certificates were recently obtained.
-The programme for the presale of one office tower consisting of 137 units with a total of about 17,530 square metres (188,700 square feet) has been delayed and presently planned to be launched in the second half of 2022.
-Depending on the market conditions, the presale of the other office tower, consisting of 247 units with a total of about 39,210 square metres (422,000 square feet), will be launched in phases thereafter.
-The market positioning works for the commercial podium are in progress.
+The superstructure works of the remaining two office towers and the four-storey commercial podium have been completed and the Completion Certificates obtained in March 2022.
+The sale programme for one of the office towers, consisting of 137 units with a total of about 17,530 square metres (188,700 square feet), has been delayed on account of the changed market environment and is now planned to be launched later this year.
+Depending on the sale progress, the sale of the other office tower, consisting of 247 units with a total of about 39,210 square metres (422,000 square feet), may be launched in phases thereafter.
+The market repositioning works for the commercial podium are in progress.